WHAT IS MARBLING TECHNIQUE?

 8. NOURISH THE LEATHER

-Once dry (24 hours later) and before working the piece of leather: nourish it with neatsfoot oil because water dries out the leather.
+Once dry (after 24 hours) and before working on the piece of leather: nourish it with neat's-foot oil because water dries out the leather.

 9. PROTECT YOUR CREATION

-Lightly dampen a sponge and then soak it in Resolene.
-Then apply a generous coat of polish to your creation.
-Use circular motions.
-Let it dry overnight and then buff the leather with a soft cloth.
+Lightly dampen a sponge and then soak it with Resolene.
+Then apply a generous coat of varnish to your creation.
+Make circular movements.
+Let dry overnight and then buff the leather with a soft cloth.

-If you protect your work well with varnish, there is nothing to worry about: the paint is very resistant (even if you try to rub or scratch the leather).
+If you protect your work well with a varnish, there is nothing to worry about: the paint is very resistant (even when trying to rub or scratch the leather).

 INSPIRATIONS & TECHNIQUES

-There is no secret, the more you try color mixes, the more you will learn: there is nothing better than practice and learning from your own experience .
-However, we recommend you check out the Instagram account of Mae Leather : an American with a lot of experience in leather marbling.
+There's no secret, the more you experiment with color mixtures, the more you'll learn: there's nothing better than practice and learning from your own experience.
+Nevertheless, we recommend checking out Mae Leather's Instagram account: an American with a lot of experience in leather marbling.

-OUR SMALL LEATHER GOODS CREATIONS IN MARBLE LEATHER
+OUR SMALL LEATHER GOODS CREATIONS IN MARBLED LEATHER

-Since marbling is a rather unique technique in the world of leatherwork, we recommend starting with a few small creations.
-Below are some ideas!
+Given that marbling paint is a rather original technique in the world of leatherwork, we advise you to first create small items.
+You will discover some ideas below!

-Very simple to make, just glue 2 pieces of marbled leather together, cut them to the desired dimensions and then work the edges with a square cutter and a finishing eraser (here Tokonole).
-Finally, make a hole at the top of your bookmark to place a rolling eyelet (5 mm diameter) and secure a flat leather lace with a knot.
+Very simple to make, just laminate 2 pieces of marbled leather, cut them to the desired dimensions, then work the edges with an edge creaser and a finishing gum (here Tokonole).
+Finally, make a hole at the top of your bookmark to place a rolled eyelet (5 mm diameter) and secure a flat leather lace with a knot.

 Dimensions of our bookmarks: 4.8 x 14.6 cm / 3 mm thick

 Make this leather keychain to raise awareness about breast cancer screening during the Pink October campaign.
-A practical way to slip your house keys or car keys into this trendy accessory, it'll go with you everywhere!
-This tutorial is no-sew.
+Practical for slipping in your house keys or car keys, this trendy accessory will accompany you everywhere!
+This tutorial requires no sewing.

-Make your own minimalist leather card holder.
-It can hold up to four cards.
+Make your minimalist leather card holder.
+It can hold up to 4 cards.
 Simple and stylish, this card holder will go everywhere with you!
-This tutorial is suitable for beginners and features a simplified sewing process.
+This tutorial is accessible to beginners with simplified sewing.

-WHAT IF NOW IT WAS YOUR TURN TO SHARE YOUR CREATIONS AND TIPS WITH US?
+AND NOW, IT'S YOUR TURN TO SHARE YOUR CREATIONS AND TIPS WITH US!

 DON'T HESITATE TO PIN THE PHOTO ON PINTEREST TO SHARE THE ARTICLE!